zorael/kameloso/README.md

 ### Current limitations:

 * **the dmd and ldc compilers will segfault** if building in anything other than `debug` mode (bug [#18026](https://issues.dlang.org/show_bug.cgi?id=18026), see more on build types below).
-* the **gdc** compiler doesn't yet support `static foreach` and thus cannot be used to build this bot.
+* the stable release of the **gdc** compiler doesn't yet support `static foreach` and thus cannot be used to build this bot.
 * some plugins don't yet differentiate between different home channels if there is more than one.
 * nicknames are not case-insensitive.
 The `lowercaseNickname` function is written and in place; it's just not yet seeing use.
-It is a very invasive change, so holding out until we find a use-case.
+It is a very invasive change, so holding out until we find a compelling use-case.
 * IRC server daemons that have not been tested against may exhibit weird behaviour if parsing goes awry.
 Need concrete examples to fix; please report errors and abnormalities.

 Use on networks without [*services*](https://en.wikipedia.org/wiki/IRC_services) (`NickServ`/`Q`/`AuthServ`/...) may be difficult, since the bot identifies people by their account names.
 You will probably want to register yourself with such, where available.